Contact Center CX

 • Remote work capabilities: Another important feature cloud solutions offer is the ability to access the platform online from anywhere.
 They also provide extensive workforce management tools to help you manage your team.

-• AI-powered features: Some cloud contact center solutions offer AI features to complement your software ecosystem, like chatbots and sentiment analysis tools.
+• AI features: Some cloud contact center solutions offer AI features to complement your software ecosystem, like chatbots and sentiment analysis tools.

 How to choose your next cloud contact center